DreamCoder7/alx-low_level_programming/0x02-functions_nested_loops/README.md

 0x02.
 C - Functions, nested loops

 0. _putchar
-	-prints _putchar, followed by a new line.
+	- Prints _putchar, followed by a new line.

+1. I sometimes suffer from insomina.And when I can;t fall asleep, I play what i call the alphabet game
+	- Prints the alphabet, in lowercase, followed by new line.